 The HCSC Board of Directors has adopted and will support and monitor the implementation of this Compliance Program Charter, including the Code and the Vendor Code (referred to herein collectively as the "Compliance Program").
-The Compliance Program demonstrates the Company's commitment to full and comprehensive compliance with all Applicable Laws and regulations, Exchange requirements and contract terms and conditions, including, without limitation, the Company's obligation under Medicare Advantage [including Dual Eligible Special Needs Plans (D-SNPs)], Medicare Part D, Medicare-Medicaid Plans (MMPs), and Medicaid and/or Government Sponsored Children's Health Insurance Program (herein "CHIP") contracts (hereinafter collectively referred to as "Government Programs").
+The Compliance Program demonstrates the Company's commitment to full and comprehensive compliance with all Applicable Laws and regulations, Exchange requirements and contract terms and conditions, including, without limitation, the Company's obligation under Medicare Advantage [including Dual Eligible Special Needs Plans (D-SNPs)], Medicare Part D, Medicare-Medicaid Plans (MMPs), Medicaid and/or Government Sponsored Children's Health Insurance Program (herein "CHIP") contracts (hereinafter collectively referred to as "Government Programs").
 At least annually, the HCSC Board of Directors shall review the Compliance Program and shall ratify or amend the Compliance Program to account for changes in Applicable Laws, regulations, guidance and otherwise as appropriate.

-2.2 Audit, Compliance and Finance Committee of the HCSC Board
+2.2 Audit & Compliance Committee of the HCSC Board

 General.
-The Audit, Compliance and Finance Committee of HCSC's Board of Directors (hereinafter the "Board Audit, Compliance and Finance Committee") is comprised of at least three (3) members of the HCSC Board of Directors, none of whom is employed by the Company or its affiliates.
+The Audit & Compliance Committee of HCSC's Board of Directors (hereinafter the "Board Audit & Compliance Committee") is comprised of at least three (3) members of the HCSC Board of Directors, none of whom is employed by the Company or its affiliates.

 Responsibilities.
-The Board Audit, Compliance and Finance Committee is responsible for maintaining strong Board of Director involvement in ensuring that HCSC has a robust and effective Compliance Program.
+The Board Audit & Compliance Committee is responsible for maintaining strong Board of Director involvement in ensuring that HCSC has a robust and effective Compliance Program.
 The Committee and the CECO shall maintain close communications among themselves (see 3.3) and with the HCSC Board of Directors and shall address and review matters concerning or relating to the Compliance Program so that it can take appropriate action or make appropriate recommendations for Board action.
-The Board Audit, Compliance and Finance Committee shall play a role in the hiring, evaluation and compensation of the CECO.
-Because the compliance officers must be free to raise compliance issues without fear of retaliation, the Board Audit, Compliance and Finance Committee must provide its approval before the CECO, the Executive Director Corporate Compliance and/or Divisional Senior Vice President Corporate and Government Programs Compliance (herein "Government Programs Compliance Officer") can be terminated from employment.
+The Board Audit and Compliance Committee shall play a role in the hiring, evaluation and compensation of the CECO.
+Because the compliance officers must be free to raise compliance issues without fear of retaliation, the Board Audit & Compliance Committee must provide its approval before the CECO, the Executive Director Corporate Compliance and/ or the Government Programs Compliance Officer can be terminated from employment.

 Duties.
-In carrying out its responsibilities under the Compliance Program, the Board Audit, Compliance and Finance Committee shall:
+In carrying out its responsibilities under the Compliance Program, the Board Audit & Compliance Committee shall:

-Provide sufficient opportunity for the members of the HCSC Board of Directors to be briefed regularly in an appropriate manner on the Company's compliance with Applicable Laws and regulations, terms and conditions of Government Contracts and the Compliance Program;
+- Provide sufficient opportunity for the members of the HCSC Board of Directors to be briefed regularly in an appropriate manner on the Company's compliance with Applicable Laws and regulations, terms and conditions of Government Contracts and the Compliance Program; - At least annually, review the Compliance Program and present the Compliance Program Charter and any changes or amendments thereto to the HCSC Board of Directors for approval, which approval must be granted before any such changes and amendments, including the Compliance Program reporting structure and lines of communication set forth herein, take effect; - Provide oversight and support the implementation, administration and continuing operations of the Compliance Program;

-- At least annually, review the Compliance Program and present the Compliance Program Charter and any changes or amendments thereto to the HCSC Board of Directors for approval, which approval must be granted before any such changes and amendments, including the Compliance Program reporting structure and lines of communication set forth herein, take effect; - Provide oversight and support the implementation, administration and continuing operations of the Compliance Program; - Receive regularly scheduled, periodic updates from the Compliance Officers, including a summary of the Government Programs and Corporate Compliance Committee meetings relating to education, training, communication and any other matters relating to the Compliance Program, to ensure that Company policies, procedures and corporate standards on compliance are properly disseminated, understood and followed; - Remain informed about governmental compliance program and enforcement activity, such as Notices of Non-Compliance, Warning Letters and/or more formal sanctions; - Review the results of performance and effectiveness assessments of the Compliance Program; and - Recommend to the HCSC Board of Directors such measures and actions, as may be appropriate, to assist the Company in fully complying with all Applicable Laws and regulations, Exchange requirements, terms and conditions of Government Contracts and the Compliance Program.
+- Receive regularly scheduled, periodic updates from the Compliance Officers, including the minutes of the Government Programs and Corporate Compliance Committees relating to education, training, communication and any other matters relating to the Compliance Program, to ensure that Company policies, procedures and corporate standards on compliance are properly disseminated, understood and followed; - Remain informed about governmental compliance program and enforcement activity, such as Notices of Non-Compliance, Warning Letters and/or more formal sanctions; - Review the results of performance and effectiveness assessments of the Compliance Program; and - Recommend to the HCSC Board of Directors such measures and actions, as may be appropriate, to assist the Company in fully complying with all Applicable Laws and regulations, Exchange requirements, terms and conditions of Government Contracts and the Compliance Program.

-2.3 HCSC Chief Ethics, Compliance and Privacy Officer
+2.3 HCSC Chief Ethics and Compliance Officer